ehienabs/Eutuxia/readme.md

 [Istio](https://istio.io/) is used to power service to service communication.
 Envoy proxies are automatically injected as sidecars into our pods by labelling our name space with`istio-injection=enabled`.

 ## The Infrastructure<a name = "infra"></a>
 Our applications will be managed in a Kubernetes cluster.
-Two buckets; an upload bucket where users can upload their videos, and a download bucket where videos already processed will be store for sharing.
+Two buckets; an upload bucket where users can upload their videos, and a download bucket where videos already processed will be stored for sharing will be the cover our infrastructure needs.
 Our infrastructure will be hosted on Google Cloud platform.
 [Crossplane](https://crossplane.io/)  provides custom resource definitions that allow us provision our infrastructure as Kubernetes objects that we can manage, version control, maintain and reconcile.